 This is an interesting development in the classification of UAV flying, with CASA essentially stripping back regulations for commercial drone pilots that are operating UAVs under 2kg in total weight.

-Late in September 2016, pilot’s will not require a controller’s certificate to operate these lightweight drones for commercial purposes.
+Since September 2016, pilot’s do not require a Remote Pilot License to operate these lightweight drones for commercial purposes.

 This could have an impact on the industry structure in general, as real estate firms and other similar businesses would no longer need to engage a licensed third party to pilot small drones for land fly-overs.